-- 5. select the PLC whose variables you want to look at

-- 6. select File browsing

-- 7. confirm this with ox.

-- 8. a file selection dialog opens
+- 5. select the PLC whose variables you want to look at - 6. select File browsing - 7. confirm this with or. - 8. a file selection dialog opens - 9. select the CSV file with the variable definitions (Default: sr.csv in the folder \Programname\C\STD\CNF\R\STD\RES\)

-- 10. the dialog for selecting variables will be opened:
+10. the dialog for selecting variables will be opened: